 Overview of our history.

-Initially founded in the rural village of Rouses Point in upstate New York, Norte Maar began as a way to promote creative collaborations between artists of different media and diverse organizations to present new projects in the arts.
-Our Fete de Danse (’04, ’05, ’06, ’07, ’08), presented in collaboration with the Rouses Point Historical Society, brought international and local talent to a main stage built inside an ice rink.
-In 2006, while continuing our efforts in Upstate New York, in 2006 NM began presenting arts events in Brooklyn establishing the first apartment gallery in Bushwick.Now, NM serves the New York City Metro area with a focus on East New York, Brooklyn, our new local neighborhood.
+Founded in the rural village of Rouses Point in upstate New York, NM began as a way to promote creative collaborations between artists of diverse media and different organizations to present new projects in the arts.
+Our founding event, Fete de Danse (’04, ’05, ’06, ’07, ’08), was produced in collaboration with the Rouses Point Historical Society and recruited and presented international and local talent during the summer on a main stage built inside the local ice rink.
+While continuing our efforts in Upstate New York, in 2006 NM began presenting arts events in Brooklyn establishing the first apartment gallery in Bushwick.Now, NM serves the New York City Metro area with a focus on East New York, Brooklyn, our new local neighborhood.
 This includes long-term residents of the community, young urban professionals and established and emerging artists.

 Overview of our programs.

 For ease of sharing the breadth of our on-going work, our programs can be divided into three project categories: